dinhomathias/Amc/Emoji.md

 # Direct Method

 The easiest way to use emoji is to directly put them in your strings.
 The Unicode website has a chart with [all the emoji](http://www.unicode.org/emoji/charts/full-emoji-list.html).
-Simply select any emoji you want, this works with both the images and the raw characters in the "Brow." column, and paste it in your string.
+Simply select any emoji you want, this works with both the images and the raw characters in the "Browser" column, and paste it in your string.

 ```python
 text = "🌈⛈🎉🌹🐧😊"